 |What do we need and when is the campaign conducted?|

-Due to the restrictions and threat of COVID 19 in 2020, our donors mostly donated cash, which greatly assisted in managing the inventory and purchasing the items accordingly.
+Due to the prevailing threat of COVID-19, our donors mostly donated cash, which greatly assisted in managing the inventory and purchasing the items accordingly.

 |October — we start accepting donations of shoeboxes, cash, and kind.|